Manu3052/WebScraping/README.md

-# Webscraping Notebooks Magazine Luiza
+# Webscraping Amazon Pages

-This code is responsible for scraping data about notebooks on the magazine luiza page, thanks to that we are able to gather data about notebook title and it's price on a excel sheet.
+This code is responsible for scraping data about beauty products on the amazon page, thanks to that we are able to gather data about notebook title and it's price on a excel sheet.

 ## Technologies used